vwkd/kit/documentation/docs/01-routing.md

 ### Pages

-A page is a view in your app.
-After SSR it is a HTML file (and its CSS and JavaScript dependencies) with an URL on your server.
+Pages are rendered on both the client and server by default.
+During SSR a page generates a HTML file as well as any CSS and JavaScript dependencies.
+Your hosting provider makes these files available at a URL for your clients to reach.
+On the client, the page is hydrated and rendered again.
+You can configure this in [config](#rendering).

 ???
 During CSR it generates JSON.

-By default, pages are rendered on both the client and server, though this behaviour is [configurable](#rendering).

 Pages are Svelte components with a `.svelte.` extension in the `src/routes` directory of your project.
 You can customise the extension and the directory in the [config](#configuration).